 Diversity, equity, inclusivity, and belonging are incorporated into teaching and learning across subject areas, developmental stages, and divisions at EMS.
 We strive to maintain an inclusive curriculum in which all students can see themselves and offer programs and resources in support of developing global perspectives.
 Our faculty and staff continually challenge themselves, fellow educators, and our students to reflect on and evaluate their understanding of DEIB and the impact they have as individuals, teachers, and community members.

-Faculty teams participate in professional development programs led by our Director of Diversity, Equity, Inclusivity, and Belonging, and attend outside workshops, presentations, and national conferences.
-Each year, faculty and staff attend the National Association of Independent Schools’ People of Color Conference, the Widening the Lens Conference, the New York State Association of Independent School Diversity Conference, NYSAIS Job Fair to Promote Diversity, NJAIS Job Fair to Promote Diversity, CARLE Institute for White Educators, and more.
+Faculty teams participate in professional development programs led by our Director of Community Life, Equity & Belonging, and attend outside workshops, presentations, and national conferences, such as the National Association of Independent Schools’ People of Color Conference, the Widening the Lens Conference, the New York State Association of Independent School Diversity Conference, NYSAIS Job Fair to Promote Diversity, NJAIS Job Fair to Promote Diversity, CARLE Institute for White Educators, and more.
 Conference attendees bring new insight and information back to EMS to share with the task force.